 The entire contract has a value of 272,84 million Euros.
 The order includes the main four helicopters worth 93,5 million Euros and the rest will be purchased later.
-PZL Mielecs offer is the cheapest and next to this they also offered cooperation in the program with local companies by involving Romaero.
+PZL Mielecs offer is the cheapest and next to this they also offered cooperation in the programme with local companies by involving Romaero.

 Photo: PZL Mielec